M-Vaittinen/test-web/bar.md

 #items:
 configs:
   - config: CONFIG_MFD_ROHM_BD71828
-    description: Enables the MFD core driver which handles interrupts and bus access.
-The core driver also launches the sub device drivers.
     subsystem: MFD
   - config: CONFIG_REGULATOR_BD71828
     description: Enables the regulator driver which provides control for individual regulatos.